Remembering ‘Criminal Minds’ Season 1 With Thomas Gibson, Shemar Moore, Lola Glaudini, And Mandy Patinkin

 Shemar Moore starred in a movie called The Bounce Back and recently landed a role in the promising pilot for S.W.A.T. which will likely become a new series on CBS.

 As Criminal Minds wraps up season 12, it’s nice to see where the show has come from.
-Criminal Minds has been renewed for season 13, but some fans still miss actors from seasons 1-11.
+Criminal Minds has been renewed for Season 13, but some fans still miss actors from Seasons 1-11.

 #NoHotchNoWatch continues their boycott of Criminal Minds in protest of the termination of Thomas Gibson. #NoHotchNoWatch Protesters meet each Wednesday night at 9 p.m. on Twitter, to honor Thomas Gibson.